 Stepping into a career as a modeler, you’ll have to work with data analysts and architects to identify key dimensions and facts to support the system requirements of your client or company.
 You will be required to manage and keep the integrity and quality of the data.
 It’s essential to have domain knowledge to be able to interpret the results.

 Most data modelers start their journey as analysts and then move up the ladder of the hierarchy as they prove themselves and gain experience in the lower ranks.
 There is a lot of scope for learning, and data modelers can be assured of being greatly compensated.
-In fact, according to Glassdoor the average salary in the market for data modelers are projected to $78,601 on average.
+In fact, according to Glassdoor the average salary in the market for data modelers is projected to $78,601 on average.
 Data Modelers also get paid well, which is why there is no shortage of adequate monetary and career opportunities.

 Importance of Certifications

 Certifications are crucial when it comes to data modeling in the formal setting.
 Companies agree it’s important for their data modelers to obtain reputable certifications that prove their expertise and also enhances their skills.
-These certifications include Big Data and Data Science courses, Big Data Architect Master’s Programs, Big Data Hadoop Training, and Data Science with R, among others.
+These certifications include Big Data and Data Science courses, Big Data Engineer Master’s Programs, Big Data Hadoop Training, and Data Science with R, among others.